ankitdmon/Book_store/README.md

 ```
 npm start
 ```
-This will display a list of all the installed node-modules and their versions.
+This will display a list of all the installed node modules and their versions.

 ### Building and Running Your Project

 Now, you should be able to build and run your project.
-You may have a `app.ts` file or an entry point for your project.
+You may have an `app.ts` file or an entry point for your project.
 To run your application, use the `yarn start or nom start` command:

 ```
 npm start or yarn start